 If you want to achieve healthy, natural hair, then it’s important to know how to effectively moisturize your hair and retain that moisture.

 After using these 5 ways to moisturize your natural hair, you’ll notice a change.
-I know I’ve noticed a change in how long my hair can retain moisture after incorporating these healthy hair care practices in my current regimen.
+I know I’ve noticed a change in how long my hair can retain moisture after incorporating these healthy hair care practices

 What are some ways you ensure your natural hair stays moisturized?
 Have you used any of the tips above?